 Pemmican Balls – Mountain men recipe

-This the classic survival ration recipe, a paste of powdered jerky mixed with dried berries, nuts, and meted suet rolled up into balls.
+This is the classic survival ration recipe, a paste of powdered jerky mixed with dried berries, nuts, and melted suet rolled up into balls.

-To make pemmican balls you must first make jerky and locate a source of fat for the suet.
+To make pemmican balls, you must first obtain jerky and locate a source of fat for the suet.
 Beef or pork fat can be used, as other animals often do not have enough fat to use with their meat.